 Food - We start our puppies eating Royal Canin Small Puppy Dry Dog Food.
 You should have a bag to keep your puppy on a consistent diet.
 This will make their transition easier and will be less stressful on their digestive tract, and prevent or reduce diarrhea which is common when puppies change homes.
 Frenchies can have very sensitive digestive systems so a consistent diet is strongly recommended.
-If you plan to change your puppy's food or diet, you may consider food with a smaller kibble size; and using probiotics such as Purina FortiFlora Probiotic Dog Supplement to help keep your puppies stomach settled through the transition.
-Probiotics are also useful in keeping your puppies digestive system stable during environment changes.
+If you plan to change your puppy's food or diet, you may consider food with a smaller kibble size; and using probiotics such as Purina FortiFlora Probiotic Dog Supplement to help keep your puppy's stomach settled through the transition.
+Probiotics are also useful in keeping your puppy's digestive system stable during environmental changes.

 A Crate - A crate that is well ventilated and can be adjusted as your puppy grows is a very good choice!
 Preferably a wire-sided type, not the enclosed plastic or mesh type.
 Crate training is highly recommended for several reasons.
 First, this is the most common way to housebreak your puppy.
 It also provides them with their own personal space and area much like a wolf with a den.
 Most dogs will grow to love their crate as an adult if it is a safe and positive experience as a puppy.

-Safe Chew Toys- We love deer antler for our puppies!
+Safe Chew Toys- We love deer antlers for our puppies!
 Some other examples of good choices for Frenchies are Kongs, Wubbas, Tire Track Tire (with or without the attached rope), Hollee Roller Balls, and Sphericon Rubber Toy, Nyla Bones and Gumma Bones, Rope Toys.
-Any stuffed type toys with squeakers, etc. should be used only for supervised interactive play and always put up and away when your puppy is not directly supervised, as the stuffing and small parts can be easily ripped off and swallowed, or even choked on.
+Any stuffed-type toys with squeakers, etc. should be used only for supervised interactive play and always put up and away when your puppy is not directly supervised, as the stuffing and small parts can be easily ripped off and swallowed, or even choked on.
 Frenchies like other short-faced (i.e..
 Brachiocephalic) breeds can easily choke on small items, avoid toys with small pieces and parts.
 You should never give your Frenchie RAWHIDES of any type.
 Rawhides can and have been fatal.